 - Can induce labor (it’s used for this purpose)

 - Oxytocin is crucial for “milk let down” after birth

 - Acts as an appetite suppressant (when used as a supplement)

 - Has been shown to lessen migraine effects

 As you can see, it’s linked to a lot of mechanisms in the mind and body.
 You might be thinking “Wow I got to get me some of this stuff”.
 But that’s not the whole story here.

 More recent research has shown it has a dark side.
 It can trigger protective instincts that are very strong and negative.

-It can also potentially decreased trust levels if they are already low.
-Recent research has found that Oxytocin levels higher in women who’d been abused as children or in relationships.
+It can also potentially decrease trust levels if they are already low.
+Recent research has found that Oxytocin levels are higher in women who’d been abused as children or in relationships.
 That could mean using it as a supplement elevates those feelings of distrust and pain.
 I’ll cover the negatives in more detail later.

 Why Oxytocin Is Called The “Cuddle Chemical”

 Also known as the “love hormone”, Oxytocin can enhance emotions and make you feel safe and happy.
 It’s the reason why people who are anxious or depressed I told to get pets and to interact with them and stroked them.
 That process increases levels of Oxytocin.